Fiserv/Commerce-Hub/docs/Resources/Master-Data/Address.md

 ## Billing Address

-Is the address connected to the customer's [payment method](?path=docs/Resources/Guides/Payment-Sources/Source-Type.md) and can be used for [address verification](?path=docs/Resources/Guides/Fraud/Address-Verification.md).
+The billing address is the address connected to the customer's [payment method](?path=docs/Resources/Guides/Payment-Sources/Source-Type.md) and can be used for [address verification](?path=docs/Resources/Guides/Fraud/Address-Verification.md).

 <!--
 type: tab